rdf-pipeline/framework/ReadMe.txt

 This may be simplest.
 Not sure what to do about parameters, though, because they're not supposed to be known to the node in advance.
+Maybe just have a graph called "parameters:", with all parameters merged.

 	...
 	GRAPH parameters: {